-These metrics were chosen for their strengths in assessing both the quality and diversity of images generated by GANs.
+These metrics were selected for their ability to assess both the quality and diversity of images generated by GANs.
 FID is sensitive to differences in image distributions, making it effective for evaluating the overall alignment between generated and real data distributions.
 On the other hand, KID is robust against varying sample sizes, providing accurate results even when only a few images are available~\cite{xu2018empirical}.
 Together, FID ensures that the generated images closely match the real distribution, while KID maintains robustness across different dataset sizes, making the two metrics complementary in their ability to provide a thorough evaluation of GAN-generated images~\cite{xu2018empirical}.

 We train the GAN model using our training dataset and perform hyperparameter tuning using the Optuna framework~\footnote{https://optuna.readthedocs.io/en/stable/}, which is known for its efficiency in automating the optimization process for machine learning models~\cite{akiba2019optuna}.
 Optuna was selected for its user-friendly interface, capability to efficiently search ML models hyperparameter spaces, and support for a variety of search strategies.
 We also employ Optuna's pruner feature for stopping the evaluation of unpromising trials, which allows for expediting the optimization process.
 Our tuning process targets hyperparameters, learning rates, epochs, and batch sizes, and aims to minimize the FID and KID scores.